Global Well-posedness for the Three Dimensional Simplified Inertial Ericksen-Leslie Systems Near Equilibrium: Introduction

 There have been many works on the non-inertial Ericksen-Leslie system.
-For the simplified system without Leslie's stress, Lin-Lin-Wang \cite{LLW} and Hong \cite{Ho} established the existence of a global weak solution in $\mathbb{R}^2$, see also Lin-Wang \cite{LinW}, Xu-Zhang \cite{XZ}, Hong-Xin \cite{HX} and Lei-Li-Zhang \cite{LLZ} for related results in two dimensional case.
+For the simplified system without Leslie's stress, Lin-Lin-Wang \cite{LLW} and Hong \cite{Ho} established the existence of global weak solutions in $\mathbb{R}^2$, see also Lin-Wang \cite{LinW}, Xu-Zhang \cite{XZ}, Hong-Xin \cite{HX} and Lei-Li-Zhang \cite{LLZ} for related results in the two dimensional case.
 Recently, Lin-Wang \cite{LWcpam} proved the global existence of weak solution for dimension three when the initial alignments $d_0$ locates in the upper half sphere.
 We also refer to \cite{LiW, HW} for global existence of strong solution with small data for dimension three.
-For the full non-inertial system with Leslie's stress, Wang-Zhang-Zhang \cite{WZZ} proved the local existence for general data and global existence for data near equilibrium of smooth solutions under optimal constraints on the Leslie coefficients for three dimensional case.
+For the full non-inertial system with Leslie's stress, Wang-Zhang-Zhang \cite{WZZ} proved the local existence for general data and global existence of smooth solutions for data near equilibrium under optimal constraints on the Leslie coefficients for three dimensional case.
 Wang-Wang\cite{WW} extended these results to the general Oseen-Frank energy case.
-For 2D case, the existence of global weak solution was proved by Wang-Wang \cite{WW} and Huang-Lin-Wang \cite{HLW}, while the uniqueness of weak solutions was considered by Wang-Wang-Zhang \cite{WWZ} and Li-Titi-Xin \cite{LTX}.
+For 2D case, the existence of global weak solutions was proved by Wang-Wang \cite{WW} and Huang-Lin-Wang \cite{HLW}, while the uniqueness of weak solutions was considered by Wang-Wang-Zhang \cite{WWZ} and Li-Titi-Xin \cite{LTX}.

-To the best knowledge of the authors, the results considering the full Ericksen-Leslie system with inertial term are very few.
-There are some results on the one dimensional problem with general Oseen-Frank energy, however, the fluid coupling is neglected (i. e. $v=0$).
+To the best knowledge of the authors, the results considering the Ericksen-Leslie system with inertial term are very few, especially in space dimensions higher than one.
+There are some results on the one dimensional problem with general Oseen-Frank energy, in which, however, the fluid coupling is neglected (i. e. $v=0$).
 We refer to \cite{BZ, ZZ05, ZZ10, ZZ12} and references therein for examples.
-For the full inertial Ericksen-Leslie system, Jiang-Luo \cite{JL} studied the local wellposedness of classical solution of inertial Ericksen-Leslie system as well as the global wellposedness when the damping coefficients $\sigma_1>0$.
+For the full inertial Ericksen-Leslie system, Jiang-Luo \cite{JL} studied the local wellposedness of classical solutions as well as the global wellposedness when the damping coefficients $\sigma_1>0$.

+In this work, we study the global wellposedness of classical solutions to the simplified inertial Ericksen-Leslie system \eqref{inertial-EL} in three dimensions for the case $\sigma_1=0$. {We remark that the absence of the term $\sigma_1 D_td$ makes the system more difficult to study than the case of $\sigma_1>0$ which bring an additional damping effect.} In general, for quasi-linear wave equations, the solution may blow up in finite time even if the initial data are smooth and small.
+However, due to the null structure nature of the nonlinear term in $\eqref{inertial-EL}_2$, one can expect existences of global smooth solutions with small initial data. {Actually, if the fluid velocity is ignored, the system is just a equation for wave maps, which the null condition is satisfied and is now well known to have global small solutions.}